kubealex/k8s-mediaserver-operator/README.md

 helm install -f my-values.yaml k8s-mediaserver ./helm-charts/k8s-mediaserver/
 ```

-This is eqiuvalent to running `mount {SERVER-IP}:/mount/path/on/nfs/server ...` in each container, where `...` is different per resouce, as defined in the templatesdirectory (for each resource).
+This is eqiuvalent to running `mount {SERVER-IP}:/mount/path/on/nfs/server ...` in each container, where `...` is different per resource, as defined in the templates directory (for each resource).
 In addition to the above, you should also edit your subpaths so that they when they are appended to your `path:` specified in `values.yaml`, they map to the directories you intend.

 ## The mediaserver CR